 February (average temps: L = -11C H = 0C)

 Every February, Canmore folks come together to celebrate our unique winter lifestyle.
 It’s Winter Carnival time!
 Another HOT activity to check out during the middle of winter is fat biking.
 Adventure Hub partner Kananaskis Outfitters has rentals and guided tours, including one that takes you to a frozen waterfall.
 You can do a Nordic walk/snowshoe to a frozen waterfall with Active by Nature.
 You don’t have to restrict your exploring to daylight hours either.
-Consider a stargazing snowshoe and photography tour to see the wonder of a sky filled with endless stars, the milky way, or a full moon and perhaps, if you are lucky, the Northern Lights.
+Consider a stargazing snowshoe and photography tour, also with Kananaskis Outfitters, to see the wonder of a sky filled with endless stars, the milky way, or a full moon and perhaps, if you are lucky, the Northern Lights.
 The month of February is your time to book a bus trip to the famed Lake O’Hara hiking destination come summer time.

 March (average temps: L = -7C H = 5C)